 Healthcare in Cyprus

 Every year, thousands of British expats are drawn to Cyprus because of its white sandy beaches, Mediterranean seas, and pine-clad mountains.
-It certainly beats the UK's dull, gray skies.
+It certainly beats the UK's dull, grey skies.

 Cypriot healthcare: key facts